 Consent and Tissue Recovery Process

 The process for obtaining consent and preparing tissue for shipment are in accordance with our Institutional Review Board protocol.
-It is also designed to be as straight forward for the Medical Examiner or Pathologist Assistance as possible.
+It is also designed to be as straight forward for the Medical Examiner or Pathologist Assistant as possible.
 Consent from the next of kin is obtained by the Brain and Tissue Bank, and the Bank supplies the materials required for packaging and shipping tissue.
 The procedure for recovering tissue for the Brain and Tissue Bank is outlined below.

 Procedure for working with the Brain and Tissue Bank to recover tissue